Bay Hive — Pollinator Intelligence Toolkit

 Intelligence alerts

 The alerts engine runs entirely client-side against data already in memory and recalculates every time new data loads.
-Nine alert types, each backed by a specific spatial method:
+Fourteen alert types, each backed by a specific spatial method:

 Alert Method